-The Long Term Homeowner Tax Deferral is a new deferral program in Fiscal Year 2017 for those long-tenured homeowners ages 55 and over whose net real estate tax liability (i.e. gross tax reduced by residential exemption and/or personal exemption) increased by 10% or more over the prior year net real estate tax liability.
+The Long Term Homeowner Tax Deferral is a new deferral program that the City implemented last year for those long-tenured homeowners ages 55 and over whose net real estate tax liability (i.e. gross tax reduced by residential exemption and/or personal exemption) increased by 10% or more over the prior year net real estate tax liability.
 Similar to the 41A Tax Deferral, the taxes may be deferred until the deferred taxes plus interest equal 50% of the then assessed value of the subject property.
 The repayment conditions and the income limit are the same as in the 41A Tax Deferral.

-The Fiscal Year 2017 filing deadline for the tax deferrals is April 3, 2017.
+The Fiscal Year 2018 filing deadline for the tax deferrals is April 2, 2018.